y0ursj/MyShoeList-/README.md

 # MyShoeList
-## Project Purpose: ShoeList is a website where users can add their favorite type of shoes based branding and type of shoe.Shoe list will have brands like Nike or Addias.
+## Project Purpose: ShoeList is a website where users can add their favorite jordan shoes based branding and type/number of shoe.Shoe list will Jordans 1-15.

-## Features: The features of our site includes saving users favorite shoes and brand type.Comment section for each shoe listing.
+## Features: The features of our site includes saving users favorite shoes and Jordan type.Information for each shoe listing.
 Library of shoes in the database that will be saved for viewing purposes.

 ## Component Hierarchy
 1. <App.js />